Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Related work

 \subsection{Implicit Neural Representation}

-In recent years, Implicit Neural Representations (INRs) have garnered significant attention in the field of computer vision.
-The core idea is to use a neural network, typically a Multilayer Perceptron (MLP), to model an image or volumetric data as a continuous function of spatial coordinates~\cite{sitzmann2020implicit, park2019deepsdf}.
-Specifically, the network takes spatial coordinates as input and outputs the corresponding image intensity values at those coordinates.
+In recent years, INR has garnered significant attention in the field of computer vision.
+The core idea is to use a neural network, typically a MLP, to model an image or volumetric data as a continuous function of spatial coordinates~\cite{sitzmann2020implicit, park2019deepsdf}.
+Specifically, the network takes spatial coordinates as input and outputs the corresponding image intensity values.
 Once the network training converges, the continuous representation of the image is implicitly stored within its weights.

-The pioneering work on Neural Radiance Fields (NeRF) first successfully applied INRs to 3D scene modeling~\cite{mildenhall2021nerf}.
-By representing a scene as a continuous neural radiance field, it enables the synthesis of novel views with high visual quality.
-In recent years, the application of INRs in medical imaging has become increasingly widespread, exemplified by techniques such as arbitrary-scale MRI super-resolution~\cite{wu2022arbitrary, wei2025multi} and the development of scan-specific reconstruction methods based on INRs, offering new solutions for fast MRI reconstruction, etc. When an INR is employed for fast MRI reconstruction, the underlying network can be formulated as
+The underlying network can be formulated as:

 where $v$ represents the coordinate and $I$ denotes the corresponding image intensity.